Preparing for your family portrait session

-For adult women, if you have the chance it can be really nice to make a day of it and consider either getting your makeup done professionally or doing it yourself if you have the skills.
+Ok, the last suggestion is for adult women, if you have the chance it can be really nice to make a day of it and consider either getting your makeup done professionally or doing it yourself if you have the skills.
 This is not a necessity, however, getting your makeup professionally done does provide vibrant yet natural images without looking like you have makeup caked on.
-We have a bunch we recommend here in Hamilton and top among them are probably Gabby Houghton and Marnie Jade who I have linked below:
+We have a bunch we recommend here in Hamilton and a few are listed below:

-If this is a larger family and especially if there are young children involved, it can be so helpful to have a beloved person; grandparent/aunty/friend/neighbour come along to help, play and support the kids.
-It can help get them looing the right way as well as entertaining them if they are not in every set.
-Trust me, it makes life a lot easier.
+If there are young children involved, it can be so helpful to have a beloved person; grandparent/aunty/friend/neighbour come along to help, play and support the kids.
+It can help get them looking the right way as well as entertaining them if they are not in every set.

 If you do not have a “helper” it is worth planning something for the kids to get excited about.
 Think, bubbles, or frisbee, kites or bikes, anything that your kids will want to play with.